s7clarke10/pychamber/README.md

 chamber -get_params /meltano/tap-rest-api-msdk /meltano/target-snowflake -priority_env_vars -exec meltano run tap-rest-api-msdk target-snowflake
 ```

-## get_param parameter
+## get_params switch
+You may supply one or many valid SSM Parameter store paths (each level of the hierarchy is separated by a slash).
+When specifying more that one path to parameters, separate each path by a space.

-The environment variables are not persisted to the shell.
-They only available to the calling program minimising discovery.
+Note: The environment variables are not persisted in the shell.
+They are only available to the calling program minimising discovery.

-You may supply one or many valid SSM Parameter store paths.
-Separate each path into a separate parameter by a space.

 ## priority_env_vars switch
 Optional: Use existing env variables if they exist rather than incoming SSM Parameters.
 Default False